Siamese Fighting fish have this attractive appearance and amusing personalities which is why they are the go-to choice for many beginner aquarists.

 Author’s Note: Male Betta fish tend to get quite territorial and aggressive towards their tank mates.
 Therefore, I’d recommend keeping yours alone if you’re new to the hobby.

 Still, you can check out my bulletproof list of possible tank mates if you’re determined to set a community aquarium with a Betta fish as the centerpiece.
 Bear in mind that 10 and 20 gallons are the best aquarium sizes if you are to keep your betta fish with some of its compatible tank mates.
+Not many of the fish that can coexist with a Betta in a 5-gallon aquarium are beginner-friendly.

 With that being said, you should know that keeping two male Siamese fighting fish in one aquarium is virtually impossible, no matter the size of the tank.
 Since males are more territorial and aggressive, they tend to attack each other, which often leads to fish deaths.